This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 - South Korea

 In addition, the list is to be expanded to include China, Hong Kong and Macao SARs of the People’s Republic of China, as soon as the possibility of mutual entry is confirmed.
+Holders of German tourist visa and other visas are allowed to enter if they came from those countries.

 Entry from any other country is only possible in exceptional cases and is conditional on there being an urgent need.
 Among others, an urgent need is defined as follows: